Center for Citizenship & Social Justice

 Office: Tate Page Hall 111

-Judy Rohrer is the Director of the Institute for Citizenship and Social Responsibility (ICSR) and an Assistant Professor in Diversity and Community Studies at WKU.
+Judy Rohrer is an Assistant Professor in Diversity and Community Studies at WKU.
 She earned her Ph.D. in Political Science from the University of Hawai’i in 2005, and her B.A. in Political Science from Bryn Mawr College in 1989.
 After the completion of her B.A. and during her graduate studies, she worked for progressive nonprofits and activist organizations in the San Francisco Bay Area.
 She is an interdisciplinary scholar with interests in indigenous studies, critical race studies, feminist theory, LGBTQ studies/queer theory, and disability studies.

 Dr. Rohrer’s third manuscript, Staking Claim: Race and Indigeneity in Hawaiʻi is being released in spring 2016 through The University of Arizona Press.
 It brings together an analysis of racial formation and colonization in the islands through a study of legal cases, contemporary public discourse, and Hawai’i scholarship.
 In it, Rohrer argues that the dual settler colonial processes of racializing native Hawaiians (erasing their indigeneity), and indigenizing non-Hawaiians, enable the staking of non-Hawaiian claims to Hawai’i.